YYogendra121/OIBSIP/README.md

 - 🎨 Smooth hover, transition, and focus effects for improved accessibility
 - ⚙️ Built entirely with HTML5, CSS3, and Vanilla JavaScript (no frameworks)
-- 📈 Optimized structure for performance, readability, and easy future enhancements
-- 🔄 Demo contact form prevents page reload and displays an inline success message (frontend only; replace with a real backend endpoint for production)- A demo contact-form submit handler that prevents the default page reload and shows an inline confirmation message (no backend wired up — swap in a real form endpoint to go live)
+- 📈 Optimized structure for performance, readability, and easy future enhancements -(frontend only; replace with a real backend endpoint for production)- A demo contact-form submit handler that prevents the default page reload and shows an inline confirmation message (no backend wired up — swap in a real form endpoint to go live)

 - A demo contact-form submit handler that prevents the default page reload and shows an inline confirmation message (no backend wired up — swap in a real form endpoint to go live)